feder-cr/resume_render_from_job_description/readme.md

 If you encounter any issues, you can open an issue on GitHub.
 I'll be more than happy to assist you!

-## Conclusion

-Resume_Builder_AIHawk simplifies the resume creation process by providing a flexible, style-driven approach.
-By configuring `plain_text_resume.yaml` and using the interactive prompts, you can easily generate professional resumes tailored to your needs.

 ## Contributors

 - [feder-cr](https://github.com/feder-cr) - Creator and Lead Developer

-## Credits

-    todo

 ## License